+IPv6 address

-Address range IPv4 address When this option is selected, the VLAN will have an IPv4 address.
-If this address is static, this has to be indicated in the field below the checkbox along with its network mask.
-By default, a dynamic address will be assigned to it via DHCP.
-IPv6 address When this option is selected, the VLAN will have a static IPv6 address.
-Enter this address and its associated network mask in CIDR notation (example: 2001:db8::70/32), in the field below the checkbox.
+Fixed IP (static) When this option is selected, the VLAN will have a static IPv6 address.
+Address/ Mask IP address assigned to the VLAN Enter this address and its associated network mask in CIDR notation (example: 2001:db8::70/32), in the field below the checkbox.
+Comments Enables comments regarding the VLAN's address.